FluentValidation/FluentValidation/docs/start.md

 The `Validate` method returns a ValidationResult object.
 This contains two properties:

-- `IsValid` - a boolean that says whether the validation suceeded.
+- `IsValid` - a boolean that says whether the validation succeeded.
 - `Errors` - a collection of ValidationFailure objects containing details about any validation failures.

 The following code would write any validation failures to the console: